A Bronx Tale (musical): Production history

 The musical began previews on Broadway on November 3, 2016, before officially opening on December 1, 2016, at the Longacre Theatre.
 On August 31, Christiani Pitts joined the cast after originally serving as understudy for Jane, while Adam Kaplan joined the cast as Calogero on November 9, 2017.
 They succeeded Bobby Conte Thornton and Ariana DeBose.
 Other cast members included "Tony Award nominee Nick Cordero as Sonny, Richard H. Blake as Lorenzo, Lucia Giannetta as Rosina, and Bradley Gibson as Tyrone."

 The production includes sets by Beowulf Boritt, costumes by William Ivey Long, lighting by Howell Binkley, and sound by Gareth Owen.
 The cast features Bobby Conte Thornton as Calogero, Nick Cordero as Sonny, Hudson Loverro as Young Calogero with Athan Sporek as his alternate, Richard H. Blake as Lorenzo, Ariana DeBose as Jane, and Lucia Giannetta as Rosina.
-On May 3, 2018, it was announced that Chazz Palminteri will be joining the cast as Sonny for a limited time beginning May 24.
+On May 3, 2018, it was announced that Chazz Palminteri would reprise his role as Sonny from the original play for a limited time beginning May 24.
 On June 27, 2018, producers announced the show would close on August 5, 2018, after playing 700 regular performances and 29 previews.

 On January 30, 2018, producers announced that the show would launch a North American national tour that autumn.
 The musical began the tour in Rochester, New York in October 2018, with Joe Barbara as Sonny and Richard H. Blake as Lorenzo.

 Upon closing, Broadway Licensing acquired the rights for stock and amateur performance rights.